Are you looking for the best day trips from Exmouth? Read on for my full guide to the best places to visit around the East Devon town!

 The beautiful town of Exmouth is one of the most popular holiday destinations in Devon and the entire south coast.
 Situated where the Jurassic Coast and the Exe Estuary meet, and with moorland stretching out from the town, there are so many things to do near Exmouth town centre.

-I was lucky enough to spend three months living in Exmouth and spent the time exploring both the town, checking out all of the things to do in Exmouth itself, and seeing the beautiful surroundings.
+I was lucky enough to spend three months living in Exmouth and spent the time exploring both the town, checking out all of the town’s highlights like Powderham Castle, the golden Exmouth beach and seeing the beautiful moorland around the town.

 Whether you’re living in Exmouth too, or are just on holiday here, use this list to find some inspiration for your visit!